dinodujmovic/nativescript-ssoauth/README.md

 - toolbarColor: string
 - toolbarControlsColor: string - ** iOS only **
 - showTitle: boolean - ** Android only **
-- callbackURLScheme: string
 - isLogout: boolean
-- onClose: Function
+- onManualClose: Function
 - successCompletionHandler: Function

 ##### Demo App

 - fork the repo
-- cd into `web` directory (recommend: use [http-server](https://www.npmjs.com/package/http-server) to server web files on port 8080)
+- cd into `web` directory (recommend: use [http-server](https://www.npmjs.com/package/http-server) to serve files on port 8080)
 - cd into the `src` directory
 - execute `npm run demo.android` or `npm run demo.ios` (these cmds are in the package.json `scripts` section of the src if you're curious what is executing)